PGhzhang/IDD-Fa18-Lab2/README.md

 3.3V

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**
+I made the mistake of not connecting the two sides of breadboard.
+I placed LCD on one side of the breadboard and wires one the other side of breadboard.
+Thus, my LCD won't light board due to the incompletion of circut.
+I fixed the issue by arranding wires and LCD on the same side of the board.
+Another solution would be connectiong two sides of breadboard using wires.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**
 ```